-We would like to encourage patient organisations, academics, health care professionals and all other interested parties having conducted research or studies on rare diseases or public health projects to submit a poster abstract to the ECRD 2014.
+Patient groups, academics, health care professionals and all other interested parties having conducted research or studies on rare diseases or public health projects are encouraged to submit a poster abstract to the ECRD 2016.

 The themes mentioned below suggest issues and topics the Poster Committee would like to have addressed and should serve as a valuable guide as you develop your poster abstract.

 You are invited to submit poster abstracts that fall within the following themes:

 Theme 1: Game Changers in Research: breakthroughs in science; examples of patient engagement in research; examples of health services research; examples of public-private initiatives to address the gaps in research and create opportunities.

 Theme 2: Game Changers in Diagnosis: Examples of innovative models/projects/outcomes of studies on how to improve diagnosis for patients through data generation, sequencing, etc. to be used in clinical practice and therapy development; initiatives on how to improve healthcare pathways; advances / breakthroughs in diagnostic possibilities for undiagnosed patients; initiatives on how best to organise diagnostic services at national and European level; reports on experiences and best practices of harmonizing/standardizing research & clinical practice; stories about what a difference a diagnosis makes to families even if it doesn’t alter the medical management of the condition